introlatin/introlatin.github.io/docs/course_information/policies.md

 ***

-## Academic Conduct
+## Honor Code and Academic Honesty

-You are expected to abide by Holy Cross’ Academic Integrity Policy, posted [here](https://catalog.holycross.edu/requirements-policies/academic-policies/#academicintegritytext).
-Cheating on homework, quizzes, assignments or exams (defined here as but not limited to reproducing answers from an answer key, referring to forbidden notes to help answer questions, or copying another student’s answers) may result in penalties ranging from a failure on the specific assignment to failure for the entire course.
+You are expected to abide by Fairfield’s Honor Code and its tenets of Academic Honesty, posted [here](https://www.fairfield.edu/undergraduate/academics/resources/index.html).
+Cheating on homework, assignments, quizzes, or exams (defined here as but not limited to reproducing answers from an answer key, referring to forbidden notes to help answer questions, or copying another student’s answers) may result in penalties ranging from a failure on the specific assignment to failure for the entire course.

 [Return to top.](#top)